CS340-19/Linux-4-Kids/STATUS.md

 ### Customer Value

-Samar - I would say we likely fall under no changes unless you can think of something

-Changes from the project proposal
-  -date of Changes
-  -motivation for Changes
-  -description of change including implications if no changes - note "no changes"
+As was stated in our project proposal, our goal is to provide an educational website to teach children the basics of Linux, including things like standard usage, commonly used software, and the history of the service.
+This is not a unique product.
+The main way we hope to distinguish our platform from others is in the interactive nature of the design, as well as by having games and activities throughout in order to make the program feel more like fun that education.

+Our goals in that regard have not changed.
+However, within the scope of our timeline and considering the experience of our team members, the interactivity is more than likely what will be lacking by the deadline.
+Much of our remaining time will be spent in polishing the look and feel of the website and adding new features as well as content.
+So while our goals have not changed, we are tempering our expectations.

 ### Technology

 Our project has made substantial progress in implementing a MVP of our website using our selected tools.
 It has been created using Angular 7 and the Material 2 UI library.
 The goal of our implementation has been to follow Angular's best practices as much as we are able.
 What this entails is writing our code without using deprecated syntax,